- Chest: Small pectoral muscle

 (Musculus serratus anterior)

-Incline Cable Fly is a suitable substitute for similar exercises in or as a supplement to various training plans.
+Incline Dumbbell Fly is a suitable substitute for similar exercises in upper chest training or as a supplement to various training plans.

 Involved main muscle groups:

-Slightly bend your elbows and slowly lower the handles outwards in a controlled way, spreading your arms.
-In the final position, your chest is stretched.
-Don’t lower your arms too far.
-Keep your elbows bent and shoulders pulled back.
+Angle your elbows and lower the dumbbells outward in a controlled manner, spreading your arms.
+In this final position, the chest is stretched.
+Don’t lower your arms too far, and avoid straightening your elbows or causing pain.

 Raise the dumbbells again by rotating your arms upward.
 Keep your elbows and shoulder blades in the same position (elbows bent; shoulder blades pulled in).

 At the end of your set, lower the dumbbells back down towards your chest and then raise your torso with a bit of momentum.

 The incline bench might tempt you to look forward and check the mirror to see how evenly you’re performing the exercise.
 This is fine for starters, but make sure to rest your head on the incline bench and look up most of the time.
 Otherwise, this can put unnecessary strain on your neck and harm your body tension.

 Also, ensure your elbows are bent at the same angle throughout the exercise.
 The flyes movement comes from the rotation of the shoulders, not the elbows.
 Additionally, your shoulder blades should be tucked in and stay tucked in even when the dumbbells are at the top.

 Don’t lower the dumbbells too far, as this can hurt your shoulders and compromise your form.
 Lower your arms only as far as your pulled-back shoulder blades allow and without feeling any pain.
 However, a slight stretching of the pectoral muscles is fine.